dotnet/docs-maui/docs/migration/skiasharp.md

 # Migrate SkiaSharp code from Xamarin.Forms to .NET MAUI

 SkiaSharp is a 2D graphics system for .NET and C# powered by the open-source Skia graphics engine that's used extensively in Google products.
-You can use SkiaSharp in your .NET Multi-platform App UI (.NET MAUI) apps to draw 2D vector graphics, bitmaps, and text.
+You can use SkiaSharp in your Xamarin.Forms apps and .NET Multi-platform App UI (.NET MAUI) apps to draw 2D vector graphics, bitmaps, and text.
+SkiaSharp code from a Xamarin.Forms appswill continue to work in a .NET MAUI app with some minor updates.

 To migrate your SkiaSharp code from a Xamarin.Forms app to a .NET MAUI app, you must:

 > [!div class="checklist"]
 >
-> - Remove the Xamarin.Forms SkiaSharp NuGet packages rom your project, and add the .NET MAUI SkiaSharp NuGet packages to your project.
+> - Remove the Xamarin.Forms SkiaSharp NuGet packages from your project, and add the .NET MAUI SkiaSharp NuGet packages to your project.
 > - Update namespaces.
-> - Initialize SkiaSharp in your .NET MAUI app.
+> - Initialize SkiaSharp.

 ## Add NuGets